 Climate-related financial disclosure: key features and guidance to prepare

-In this Insight, we explain key elements of the Act, and offer guidance on how in-house counsel can assist their businesses to prepare for the new regime starting 1 January 2025.
+In this Insight, we explain key elements of the Act and offer guidance on how in-house counsel can assist their businesses to navigate this new regime.

 Key takeaways

-- The passage of the Act positions Australia as a global leader in mandatory climate reporting as one of the world's early movers in imposing ISSB-aligned requirements on reporting entities, in line with international best practice standards.
+- The commencement of the mandatory climate disclosure regime places Australia as a global leader in climate reporting as one of the world's early movers in imposing ISSB-aligned requirements on reporting entities, in line with international best practice standards.

-- Australia has adopted a comprehensive and nuanced approach to defining which entities are subject to the regime, with those entities captured facing increased annual reporting obligations, with the preparation of a new Sustainability Report.
+- Australia has adopted a comprehensive and nuanced approach to defining which entities are subject to the regime, and those captured face increased annual reporting obligations, with the preparation of a new sustainability report.

-- In-house counsel have a critical role to play as businesses prepare for mandatory climate reporting, including considering reporting boundaries, assisting with compliance roadmaps, implementing any required uplift in governance and verification practices and considering implications for contractual arrangements.
+- In-house counsel have a critical role to play as businesses prepare for mandatory climate reporting, including considering reporting boundaries, assisting with compliance roadmaps, implementing any required uplift in governance and verification practices, and reviewing implications for contractual arrangements.

 Background

-As recently remarked by Australian Securities and Investments Commission (ASIC) Chair Joseph Longo, 'the growing interest in ESG issues is driving the biggest changes to financial reporting and disclosure standards in a generation.'1
+As remarked by ASIC Chair Joseph Longo, 'the growing interest in ESG issues is driving the biggest changes to financial reporting and disclosure standards in a generation.'[1]

-The introduction of the regime marks Australia as a global leader in climate reporting, as one of the early movers in imposing rigorous International Financial Reporting Standards (IFRS)-aligned requirements on reporting entities.
-Based on current trends in this rapidly evolving space, we expect to see a convergence around IFRS reporting, with jurisdictions such as Brazil, Japan, Hong Kong, Canada and the United Kingdom signalling an intention to adopt similar standards in the near term.
+The introduction of the CRFD regime marks Australia as a global leader in climate reporting, as one of the early movers in imposing rigorous International Financial Reporting Standards (IFRS)-aligned requirements on reporting entities.
+Based on current trends in this rapidly evolving space, we are beginning to see a convergence around IFRS reporting, with jurisdictions such as Brazil, Japan, Hong Kong, Canada and the United Kingdom having taken steps to adopt similar standards.
+The Federal Government has introduced a policy for Commonwealth entities to publicly report on their exposure to climate risks and opportunities, as well as their actions to manage them, delivering transparent and consistent climate disclosures to the Australian public.
+CRFD requirements are also gradually being phased in for state government entities, starting with New South Wales and South Australia, while Queensland still finalising its regime, which is planned to start in 2025–26.
+The Victorian Government released its own Climate-related Risk Disclosure Statement regime in 2022, but has not yet introduced disclosure obligations for the state government entities.

 Reporting thresholds and phased implementation